VasiliBaranov/PorousMediaAnalysis/README.md

 [Architecture](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Architecture) describes a high-level architecture of the project.

 [Compilation](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Compilation) describes how to edit and build the PorousMediaAnalysis project. **Please read** it because compilation on nix systems may require some precaution due to a [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=340300) in Eclipse.

+[Known problems](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Known-problems) describes the list of known problems and workarounds.
+Currently it contains a description of handling tiff images (that encode geometry) with inverted gray scales.